Real Estate15 min read

 Buyer's Agent:

-• Represents buyer who is the client
+• Represents the buyer, who is the client

-• Same fiduciary duties as seller's agent
+• Same fiduciary duties as a seller's agent

-• Must disclose material facts affecting buyer
+• Must disclose material facts affecting the buyer

 Designated Agency:

-• Requires express agreement from client
+• Requires express agreement from the client

 • Designated agent owes full fiduciary duties to that client